 Inventory, lb : 0

-The Kipfeler potato has a narrow, elongated, finger-like shape.
-Their thin, waxy skin is tan to dusty yellow in color, often spotted with a few shallow eyes.
-Its internal flesh is smooth with a golden yellow hue.
-When cooked, Kipfeler potatoes offer a nutty and buttery taste with a creamy texture.
+Kipfler potatoes are long, narrow and have a cigar, finger-like shape.
+Their thin skin is light brown to dusty yellow with some shallow eyes, and its flesh is smooth and waxy with a golden yellow hue.
+When cooked, Kipfler potatoes offer a nutty and buttery taste with a creamy texture.

 Kipfler potatoes are available year-round.

-The name of the Kipfler potato is of Austrian descent with “kipfel” translating in English to mean croissant, appropriately given since the yellow toned potato resembles the popular pastry with its color, thin shape, curves, and sharp angles.
-In Austria, Kipfler potatoes have long been used in the classic preparation of potato mayonnaise salad, a tradition that has since carried over to Australia and is used in backyard bar-be-ques to special occasion meals.
+The name of the Kipfler potato is of Austrian descent with “kipfel” translating to a croissant, appropriately given since the yellow potato resembles the popular pastry with its color, thin shape, curves, and sharp angles.
+In Austria, Kipfler potatoes have long been used in the traditional preparation of the potato mayonnaise salad, a traditional dish that has since carried over to Australia and is used in backyard bar-be-ques to special occasion meals.

 Recipes that include Kipfler Potatoes.
 One is easiest, three is harder.

 |He Needs Food||Baked Kipflers in Mustard Cream|